The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 How many people claim social assistance?

-On average, just over 620 cases, or 33 per cent, accessed the disabled allowance under the Income Assistance Program in 2022-23.
-The number of cases increased by over 6 per cent (38) from the previous year.
+On average, 626 cases, or 33 per cent, accessed the disabled allowance under the Income Assistance Program in 2023-24.
+The number of cases increased modestly by 0.3 per cent from the previous year.

 Note that the disabled allowance is delivered to individuals not households, which means that the cases and beneficiaries are the same.
 As such, this report focuses on cases of disabled allowance.